jadonn/blog/content/blog/the-importance-of-self-leadership/index.md

 You might be thinking that it isn't fair for people to judge you without listening to you directly or paying attention to your actions.
 That's an understandable reaction; however, people *are* paying attention to your actions and listening to everything you say.
 In fact, you may be essentially screaming certain things at the people around you without realizing it.

 ### What are you saying to others about yourself?
-There are certainly things you directly tell other people about yourself, like your interests, desires, the things you do, your profession, etc. However, there are counteless other things you tell peolpe about yourself unconsciously.
+There are certainly things you directly tell other people about yourself, like your interests, desires, the things you do, your profession, etc. However, there are countless other things you tell people about yourself unconsciously.
 Some of these things may seem superficial, but they can have a direct impact on how other people treat you or respond to the things you say or do.

-For example, keeping a untidy work or living space suggests to those around you that you may not be as concerned with quality or fine-details.
+For example, keeping an untidy work or living space suggests to those around you that you may not be as concerned with quality or fine-details.

 Showing up late to meetings or other commitments, especially consistently, signals to other people that you are not organized or you are not as personally invested as they are.
-They might think you are unreliable eventually.
+They might think you are unreliable.

 Being too intimately involved in the work your team is doing could tell your team members that you do not trust them to handle the work.
 This micro-management also suggests you are anxious or uneasy about the status of the work.